strong-type-systems/libregraphicsmeeting/current/2025/program/re-imagination_primer.md

 We're kicking of this years special focus -- RE:imagination -- exploring the possible futures of the Libre Graphics Meeting.

-## TODO: Keynote?

-This may be a placeholder for a keynote, that still needs to be determined.

 ## Special focus – RE:imagination

 The Libre Graphics Meeting faced significant challenges during and after